-Finding local dentists that takes an AARP Medicare Advantage plan means visiting the website of United Healthcare (UHC), the insurance company backing this branded affiliate program.
+Finding local dentists who take an AARP Medicare Advantage plan means visiting the website of United Healthcare (UHC), the insurance company backing this branded affiliate program.

-Take advantage of the UHC online dentist finder tool to find a nearby provider that participates in your AARP-sponsored plan.
-Choose the network associated with your specific coverage and narrow down your search by specialty.
+Take advantage of the UHC online dentist finder tool to find a nearby provider participating in your AARP-sponsored plan.
+Choose the network associated with your specific coverage and narrow your search by specialty.

 - General practitioner

-Identifying dentists that take one of the Aetna Medicare Advantage plans near you also means visiting this insurance company’s website, but with a slightly different twist.
+Identifying dentists who take one of the Aetna Medicare Advantage plans near you also means visiting this insurance company’s website with a slightly different twist.
 Aetna offers two designs that impact your choice of providers.

 - Network plans cover preventive care 100% (exams, cleanings, X-rays) and sometimes comprehensive services such as fillings and extractions.
 However, you can only choose participating providers.

-- Direct Member Reimbursement (DMR) plans allow you to see any provider that has not opted out of the program and covers preventive and comprehensive services.
+- Direct Member Reimbursement (DMR) plans allow you to see any provider that has not opted out of the program and cover preventive and comprehensive services.